 Let Congress know you’re praying for them.
 It could be just the encouragement they need!

 Top photo: Jasmine Blackwell teaches fifth grade at a school in South Tacoma.
-She stopped by World Vision’s teacher resource center in Fife, Washington to pick up teaching supplies, which included much-needed sanitizing wipes and hand sanitizer. © World Vision 2020, Laura Reinhardt
+She stopped by World Vision’s teacher resource center in Fife, Washington to pick up teaching supplies, which included much-needed sanitizing wipes and hand sanitizer. © World Vision 2020/photo by Laura Reinhardt